falkr/ttm4175/pages/networking-2.md

 ## Preparation

+:steps:
 1. Select one Raspberry Pi as your _router_.
 From now on this rPi will be always referred to as _router_ and the other one as _client_.
 You may change their hostnames to avoid confusions.
+2. Connect the keyboard/screen to the _client_ and remove any static IP address configurations (in case there are any from last week).
+3. Still in the _client_ write down the MAC address (_link/ether_) of the "eth0" network card.
+4. Connect the keyboard/screen to the _router_ and connect it to the Internet (you can just disconnect the _client_) and install _tcpdump_, _dnsutils_, _whois_, _isc-dhcp-server_, _hostapd_ and optionally _vim_.
+Some of this software will be used next week.

 <button class="w3collapsible">Hint (hostname)</button>
 <div class="w3content">